 Five hours and a romantic stop at McDonald’s later, we arrived in Dresden, Germany.
 Wow, what a beautiful city spilling with history and architectural treasures!
 The Dresden skyline is one of the most memorable ones I’ve ever seen.
 Unfortunately, we only had that one night to explore, so I will definitely have to go back soon!

-For a more affordable hotel option right next door to the Pullman, check out Ibis Dresden.
-On trips outside of Asia, I almost always use hotelscombined.com to book accommodation.
-They compare prices from all the major booking sites, so it’s the easiest way to find a great deal!
+For a more affordable hotel option right next door to the Pullman, check out Ibis Dresden Zentrum.
+On trips outside of Asia, I almost always use hotelscombined.com when booking accommodation.
+They have such a great selection of different properties and almost always some sort of discount code available.

-Schloss Moritzburg (Moritzburg Castle) – The perfect day trip from Dresden
+Schloss Moritzburg – The perfect day trip from Dresden

 Having a car made the trip from Dresden so easy, it took only a little over 20 minutes.
 There is a large parking lot right outside the castle entrance.
 But you can also get to Moritzburg by train and bus.
 Ask the staff at your hotel to point you in the right direction.

 Catching the Lößnitzgrundbahn steam train which runs from Radebeul to Radeburg via Moritzburg, is a great way to make the trip out from Dresden an experience in itself.
 The train passes through an idyllic woodland and pond landscape, past rolling hills and vineyards before making a stop Moritzburg Station.
 Find the timetable and ticket information for the Dresden Steam Train here.
 From Moritzburg Station head towards the main street, named Schloßallee, which runs through the town center, directly to the castle gates.